American-born goalkeeper, 19, steps into spotlight for Jamaica during Women's World Cup

 Schneider’s three saves earned her some high praise from several people on social media, including a Jamaican national hero.

-Schneider, who is from New Jersey, was able to play for the Jamaican national team because her maternal grandparents were born in the Caribbean country.
+Schneider, who is from New Jersey, is eligible to play for the Jamaican national team because her maternal grandparents were born in the Caribbean country.
 She became a key part of the team after helping shut out Costa Rica during the 2018 CONCACAF tournament.
-She also stands in net for UNC-Wilmington.
+She also stands in net for UNC-Wilmington, where she just completed her junior year and is studying exercise science.

 CLICK HERE FOR COMPLETE WOMEN’S WORLD CUP COVERAGE